Perimenopause and IBS: 2 Common Causes and Solutions

 8. Manage Your Stress

-When you have a calm and relaxed mind, you’ll be able to take care of not only your digestive health but your overall fitness.
+When you have a calm and relaxed mind, you’ll be able to take care of your digestive health and overall fitness.

 There are mixed opinions about the effectiveness of IBS and hormone replacement therapy.
 A study in 2008 analyzed the medical reports of 65 women in the postmenopause phase.
 In each woman, a comparative study was made regarding the severity of the disease five years before and after menopause.